Xavier Becerra

-Xavier Becerra (/es-419/; born January 26, 1958) is an American attorney and politician who served as the 25th United States secretary of health and human services, a position he held from March 19, 2021, to January 20, 2025.
-He is the first Latino to hold the position.
-Becerra previously served as the attorney general of California from January 2017 until March 2021.
-He was a member of the United States House of Representatives, representing downtown Los Angeles in Congress from 1993 to 2017.
-A member of the Democratic Party, Becerra was Chairman of the House Democratic Caucus from 2013 to 2017.
+Xavier Becerra (/ˌhɑːviˈɛər bəˈsɛrə/; /es/; born January 26, 1958) is an American attorney and politician who served as the 25th United States secretary of health and human services under President Joe Biden from 2021 to 2025.
+A member of the Democratic Party, Becerra previously served as the 33rd attorney general of California from 2017 to 2021 and as a U.S. representative from California from 1993 to 2017.
+He has advanced to the 2026 general election for governor of California, where he will face Republican Steve Hilton.

-Born in Sacramento, California, Becerra graduated from Stanford University and received his Juris Doctor degree from Stanford Law School.
-He worked as a lawyer at the Legal Assistance Corporation of central Massachusetts, before returning to California in 1986 to work as an administrative assistant for state senator Art Torres.
-He served as a deputy attorney general in the California Department of Justice from 1987 to 1990 before he was elected to the California State Assembly, where he served one term from 1990 to 1992.
+The son of Mexican immigrants, Becerra was born and raised in Sacramento and received Bachelor of Arts and Juris Doctor degrees from Stanford University.
+He worked as an administrative assistant for state senator Art Torres and as a deputy attorney general in the California Department of Justice in the late 1980s.
+He served in the California State Assembly from 1990 to 1992.

-Becerra was first elected to the House of Representatives in 1992.
-He represented California's 30th congressional district from 1993 to 2003, California's 31st congressional district from 2003 to 2013, and California's 34th congressional district from 2013 to 2017.
-He served as Chairman of the Congressional Hispanic Caucus from 1997 to 1999, Vice Chairman of the House Democratic Caucus from 2009 to 2013, and as a member of the Joint Select Committee on Deficit Reduction.
-He was elected Chairman of the U.S. House Democratic Caucus from 2013 to 2017.
-He is a candidate for governor of California in the 2026 election.
+First elected to the U.S. House of Representatives in 1992, Becerra chaired the Congressional Hispanic Caucus from 1997 to 1999 and the House Democratic Caucus from 2013 to 2017.
+In 2017, Governor Jerry Brown appointed Becerra to replace Kamala Harris as attorney general after Harris was elected to the U.S. Senate.
+He was elected to a full term in 2018 and served until he joined the Biden cabinet in 2021.

 Early life and education

-Born in Sacramento, California, on January 26, 1958, Becerra is the son of working-class parents, Maria Teresa and Manuel Guerrero Becerra.
-His father was born in the U.S. and raised in Tijuana, Mexico, and his mother was from Guadalajara.
-As a child, Becerra grew up in a one-room apartment with his three sisters.
+Becerra was born on January 26, 1958, in Sacramento, California.
+He is the son of Maria Teresa and Manuel Guerrero Becerra.
+His father was born in the U.S. and raised in Tijuana, Baja California, Mexico, and his mother was from Guadalajara, Jalisco.
+Becerra grew up in a one-room apartment with his three sisters.
 He graduated in 1976 from C.K.
-McClatchy High School, located in the center of Sacramento.
-He studied abroad at the University of Salamanca in Salamanca, Spain, from 1978 to 1979, before earning his Bachelor of Arts in economics from Stanford University in 1980, becoming the first person in his family to graduate from college.
-He received his Juris Doctor from Stanford Law School in 1984, and was admitted to the State Bar of California in 1985.
+McClatchy High School.
+He studied abroad at the University of Salamanca in Spain from 1978 to 1979 and earned his Bachelor of Arts in economics from Stanford University in 1980, becoming the first person in his family to graduate from college.
+He received his Juris Doctor from Stanford Law School in 1984 and was admitted to the State Bar of California in 1985.